coder187/covidtracker/README.md

 Jonathan Kelly for Code Institute Milestone Project Two.

 ### Content
+The displays the latest COVID-19 statistics for the Republic of Ireland in a responsive and aesthetically pleasing manner.

 ### Media
+The hero image is from ecdc.europa.eu.
+The background audio is from the PC game Defcon produced by [](introversion.co.uk/software)

 ### Acknowledgements
 -   My Mentor for continuous helpful feedback.

--   Tutor support at Code Institute for their support.7
+-   Tutor support at Code Institute for their support.

--   Hussein Nasser Arcgis Tutorials on [youtube](https://www.youtube.com/channel/UC_ML5xP23TOWKUcc-oAE_Eg)
+-   Hussein Nasser for Arcgis Tutorials on [youtube](https://www.youtube.com/channel/UC_ML5xP23TOWKUcc-oAE_Eg)

+**Please note : this project is for educational use only and was created for the Code Institute Module of Interactive Front End Development**

+**Created by Jonathan Kelly**

 ## NOTES
 daily and cumulative new cases and deaths for Ireland (by age included) - no county breakdown.